-The sub-topics covered within each standard can be viewed at

 Error!
 Hyperlink reference not valid.
 Recommendations: IALA Recommendations specify what practices shall be carried out in order to comply with a Recommendation and may be referenced, in full or in part, in an IALA Standard.

 Guidelines: IALA Guidelines describe how to implement practices normally specified in a Recommendation.